OWASP/www-policy/procedures/chapter_processes.md

     * Create owasp.org email address for the leader(s)
     * Resolve and close ticket
-    * Leader to update leader.md file in the chapter repository - leader name and leader owarp.org email address **SLA** Response to JIRA ticket request is 144 working hours; pauses when ticket is set to "Waiting for Customer Response"
+    * Leader to update leader.md file in the chapter repository - leader name and leader owarp.org email address **SLA for first response is 72 hours and 144 working hours to complete; pauses when ticket is set to "Waiting for Customer Response"**
 **Issue:** Membership policy does not address what happens to a complimentary membership if a leader steps down or the chapter is deemed inactive.
 OWASP.org email addresses deactivation did not follow a consistant policy when membership or leadership ended.
 This was and still is manual process.